 Incorporating desks, tables and seating with casters offers instant adaptability within a learning space.
 As students change daily activities from individual to partner learning to group settings, mobile furnishings that can be easily rearranged are the perfect solution.
-Flexible collaboration desks with shaped tops that fit together like puzzle shapes offer the flexibility of creating zonal areas for small or large group activities.
-Creating a U-shaped large group set up is perfect for presentations.
-Clusters of 2-5 desks offer collaborative areas for small group projects.
+Flexible collaboration desks with shaped tops that fit together like puzzle pieces offer the flexibility of creating zonal areas for small or large group activities.
+For example: creating a U-shaped large group set up is perfect for presentations, while clusters of 2-5 desks offer collaborative areas for small group projects.

 3. Indoor and Outdoor Common Areas

 Thanks to wireless technology and hand held devices, there are fewer barriers to learning in any setting.
 Learning can be extended beyond the traditional classroom and even to outdoor spaces.
 School districts are getting creative as they create collaborative, common areas.
 Large hallways are being redesigned as collaborative zones for group projects.
 Media center shelving and traditional furnishings are being replaced with additional soft seating for small group meetings and research activities.
 Cafeterias are becoming more multipurpose with bistro areas and booth seating.
-And where weather permits, outdoor common spaces are being utilized as “nature zones” complete with gardens and all weather furniture.
-Learning is not limited by location in a 21st century school.
-Not only will the children have the chance to stretch their legs, their interest will be piqued, heightening their propensity to absorb whatever lesson comes next.
+And where weather permits, outdoor common spaces are being utilized as “nature zones” complete with gardens and all-weather furniture.
+Learning need not be limited by location in a 21st century school.
+Not only should the children have the chance to stretch their legs, but their interests will be piqued, heightening their propensity to absorb whatever lesson comes next.

 4. Zone Designs for Large Spaces